plastic-io/graph-server/README.md

 ## Maximize Code Reuse

-Because each vector and graph in Plastic-IO are implictly modular, this makes it so you can reuse the artifacts you create in other graphs very easily.
+Because each vector and graph in Plastic-IO are implicitly modular, this makes it so you can reuse the artifacts you create in other graphs very easily.
 Plastic-IO graph server provides a marketplace of graphs and vectors for developers to choose from, safely and securely.

 See https://github.com/plastic-io/graph-editor for for the GUI client for this server.